-Your improved services and personalized offerings create reasons for new and existing members to place more of their business with your credit union, which in turn generates a greater flow of data for your analytics tools to work with.
-After a few iterations of the cycle, you’ll become deft at achieving “member delight,” or as Mike Neill summarized it, “Help me in ways that I assumed you would not be able to do.”
+Your improved services and personalized offerings create reasons for new and existing members to place more of their business with your credit union, generating a greater flow of data for your analytics tools to work with.
+After a few iterations of the virtuous cycle, you’re ability to achieve “member delight” will become second nature.
+As Mike Neill summarized it, “help me in ways that I assumed you would not be able to do.”

 Journey Mapping Is a Beginning, Not an End

-The value of customer journey mapping deepens with time as you become more adept at the exercise.
-You’ll then find an increasing number of ways to use it.
-One obvious step is to apply the same mapping tools to your competitors’ offerings: If you want to know how your account-opening process compares to theirs, for example, open an account on their platform and map the process using the same methodology.
-Better yet, ask a handful of outside volunteers to open accounts on each platform, and tell you what they liked and disliked about each.
+The value of customer journey mapping only grows as you become more adept at performing the exercise.
+The more you use it, you’re likely to find more ways to use it.
+One obvious step is to apply the same mapping tools to your competitors’ offerings.
+If you want to know how your account-opening process compares to theirs, open an account on their platform and map the process using the same methodology.
+Better yet, ask a handful of outside volunteers to open accounts on each platform and report what they liked and disliked about each.

 To deliver the services your members need in the seamless, intuitive way they expect, you’ll also need the best available digital platform.
-We believe that Lumin Digital is that platform, with its combination of speed, tight integration and analytic tools.
-Contact us today to request a demo, and see how our software can bring your member experience to a new level.
+We believe that Lumin Digital is that platform, with its combination of speed, integration, and analytic tools.
+Contact us today to request a demo and see how our software can bring your member experience to a new level.

 Terrostar Interactive Media – Does Your Bank Support the Customer Journey?